ubcecon/MacroReadingGroup/spatial_list.md

 ## Suggested Papers on Spatial Economics in Macro/Trade
 Thanks to Costas Arkolakis, Lorenzo Caliendo, and others for the suggestions.
+Thanks to Tomas Rodriguez who generously shared the [reading list on spatial economics](NYU Spatial Economics reading group - Reading list.pdf) from NYU.

-Papers are not in any suggested order of importantance
+Papers are not in any suggested order of importantance.

 ### People to track
 Instead of giving lists of papers, consider looking at recent papers by some of the following (in alphabetical order, and with all apologies to the amazing researchers not yet added)